YoannAnselmetti/Pop-Con/README.md

 ```
 Dst_b1v03_scaf00008 54329 .
 G A 1970.68 PASS AC=6;AF=0.500;AN=12;BaseQRankSum=-6.140e-01;ClippingRankSum=0.00;DP=144;ExcessHet=4.8280;FS=6.723;MLEAC=5;MLEAF=0.417;MQ=60.00;MQRankSum=0.00;QD=15.28;ReadPosRankSum=-8.460e-01;SOR=0.440 GT:AD:DP:GQ:PL 0/1:16,22:38:99:558,0,409 1/1:1,11:12:3:309,3,0 0/1:26,28:54:99:750,0,617 0/1:8,11:19:99:286,0,203
 ```
+Where individuals 1, 3 and 4 are heterozygote ("0/1") and individual 3 is homozygote for the alternative allele ("1/1") for this site.

 Pop-Con takes as input a VCF file and uses the **cyvcf2** python package [2] to read and parse the VCF file To be readable and parsable by **cyvcf2** the VCf file has to be compressed and indexed with one of the 2 following command lines: